Tongue Weight Calculator for Travel Trailer Payload

 TowMargin adds estimated tongue weight to passengers, cab and bed cargo, hitch hardware, and accessories when estimating used payload.

-Use a measured tongue weight if you have one.
+Use a measured tongue weight from a tongue scale or certified scale when you have one.
 Otherwise, use an estimate based on loaded trailer weight and an editable tongue weight percentage.

 A 6,500 lb loaded travel trailer at 13% tongue weight adds about 845 lb to the truck before driver, passengers, gear, and hitch hardware are added.